From the desk of Harsh Strongman

-“How do I deal with overbearing parents/spouse/family/friends/society/elders etc who want me to follow they path they feel is right for me?
+“How do I deal with overbearing parents/spouse/family/friends/society/elders etc. who want me to follow the path they feel is right for me?

 I want to do my own thing, but they don’t believe in me and keep trying to pressurize me into falling in line with their vision for me.”

-All this problem really needs is a mindset shift.
+All this problem needs is a mindset shift.

-If you want to go do your own thing, be your own man, fend for yourself – you have to be a rebel.
+If you want to do your own thing, be your own man and fend for yourself – you have to be a rebel.

 You have to stand for yourself in the face of uncertainty.